aepinilla/installation-instructions-ncku/Installation.md

-# Installation Guide for Data Visualization Assistant
+# Workshop on AI Agents for Data Visualization

-Below are the step-by-step instructions for installing and running the project on both macOS and Windows.

 ## Initial setup